 Under the new policy changes, Direct Primary Care will now be considered a qualified medical expense, allowing patients to use Health Savings Account (HSA) dollars to pay for their DPC subscriptions.

-This reclassification not only validates the role of Direct Primary Care within the broader healthcare system, but also strengthens its position as a practical, front-line solution for both prevention and chronic disease management.
+This reclassification validates the role of Direct Primary Care within the broader healthcare system and strengthens its position as a practical, front-line solution for both prevention and chronic disease management.

-For individuals with HSA-eligible high-deductible health plans (HDHPs), Direct Primary Care offers a more accessible and affordable way to receive routine care.
+Why This Matters: For individuals with HSA-eligible plans, including HDHPs as well as Bronze and Catastrophic ACA plans, Direct Primary Care offers a more accessible and affordable way to receive routine care.
 Instead of navigating high out-of-pocket costs and delayed coverage, patients can build ongoing relationships with their physicians, access care when they need it, and avoid financial strain, all through a predictable, membership-based model.

-By allowing HSA funds to cover DPC and count toward accumulators, the policy change offers a double benefit:
+By allowing HSA funds to cover DPC subscriptions, the policy change delivers a meaningful benefit:

 - Tax-advantaged access to personalized, proactive primary care